AdobeDocs/dynamic-media-classic.en/contributing.md

 ## Adobe Open Source Code of Conduct

 This project has adopted the [Adobe Open Source Code of Conduct](code-of-conduct.md).
 By contributing to the documentation, you agree to adhere to this code of conduct.
-Please report unacceptable behavior to [Grp-opensourceoffice@adobe.com](mailto:Grp-opensourceoffice@adobe.com).
+Report unacceptable behavior to [Grp-opensourceoffice@adobe.com](mailto:Grp-opensourceoffice@adobe.com).

 ## Guidelines for contributing

 While Adobe welcomes any contributions to improve the documentation, be sure that what you contribute adheres to certain guidelines and standards where possible.
-Please review the [Guidelines for Contributing to Adobe Dynamic Media Classic Documentation](guidelines.md) for more information.
+Review the [Guidelines for Contributing to Adobe Dynamic Media Classic Documentation](guidelines.md) for more information.

 ## How to contribute